Olazul Supports Responsible Trade Practices

 Onshore facilities to grow juvenile marine aquarium species to adulthood require specialized feed, water filtration and chemistry systems that are difficult to use in remote communities.
 Olazul’s open-ocean growout reduces stress on aquarium species and minimizes problems with water chemistry by keeping them in their natural environment.

 Blue tang have a sad story to tell.
 The United States imports 11 million live aquarium fish per year, comprising 1800+ species.
 To supply the hobbyist market, divers in Southeast Asia gather blue tang and other marine aquarium species from coral reefs.
-Some engage in destructive techniques (like using cyanide or breaking corals) and poor handling, which result in mortality rates between 30-80% and in severe cases as high as 90%.
-This means millions more animals are removed from coral reefs than required to meet demand.
+While some in the supply chain can claim virtually no mortality, destructive techniques (like using cyanide or breaking corals) and poor handling continue to drive high mortality rates in many places.
+Use of cyanide can kill between 30-80% and, in severe cases, as high as 90% of the fish captured this way.
+This results in the removal of millions more animals from coral reefs than required to meet demand.

 Coral reefs are biodiversity hotspots, hosting 25 percent of all marine fish species.
 Each animal on the reef performs an important role in keeping the ecosystem healthy and overfishing particular species for the marine aquarium trade can disturb the natural balance.
 When divers use cyanide to stun target fish, they kill hard corals that provide food and hiding places for many reef dwellers.
 Once coral dies in an area impacted by overfishing and pollution, the reef can fall down “the slippery slope to slime” that ends in an ugly, algae-dominated wasteland.